How Applications Support Azure Rights Management

 For more information, see Deploying the Azure Rights Management Connector.

 By using the RMS SDK, your internal developers can write line-of-business applications to natively support Azure Rights Management.
 How information protection is integrated with these applications depends on how they are written.
 For example, the integration might be automatically applied with minimal user interaction required, or for a more customized experience, users might be prompted to configure settings to apply information protection to files.
-For more information, see Microsoft Rights Management SDK 3.0.
+For more information about the SDK, see the Microsoft Rights Management SDK.

 Similarly, many software vendors provide applications to provide information protection solutions, also known as enterprise rights management (ERM) products.
 A popular example is a PDF reader that supports Rights Management for specific platforms.
 You can use the Microsoft Rights Management page to check for applications that support RMS (RMS-enlightened applications) and download them from this page.